Saturday, May 26, 2007

 Pix 11-sunset.
 This is it!—Cathedral Rock reflected in Oak Creek at sunset—a truly grand vision (Even the birds stop to admire it, near bottom of picture.).

+Some notes.
 Vortex: Sedona supposedly has 7 major vortexes, some transmit “electric” energy which energizes and inspires visitors, while others are “magnetic” and emit a calming influence.

 Actualy, there are four kinds of energy: gravitational, electro-magnetic, nuclear strong force, and nuclear weak force.
 You cannot have electric energy without magnetic energy and vice versa.
 It is doubtful that there are electro-magnetic energy density aberations this far from the magnetic poles; although there may be gravitational anomalies in this area.